nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

             </tr>
         </table>
         <br>
-        You will be promped to enter a username and then a password:
+        You will be prompted to enter a username and then a password:
         <br>
         <table>
             <tr>